misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> --no-webhook
 ```

 Webhook and avatar URLs must be complete HTTPS links with a path and no embedded credentials.
+Known Discord and `ntfy.sh` destinations correct a stale configured provider at runtime.
 A URL passed through `--webhook-url` may remain visible in shell history or process listings, so prefer `--set-webhook-url` for normal setup.

 <a id="3-test-your-settings"></a>
 ### 3. Test Your Settings